UK-Pendyala/nasa-dashbaord/README.md

 #### 3. Configure Backend for Production
 Ensure the backend is deployed and accessible at the URL specified in the REACT_APP_API_BASE_URL environment variable.
 Update this variable in the .env file before building the app.

-#### 4. Configure Backend for Production
+#### 4. Configure Frontend for Production
-Upload the contents of the build folder to your hosting provider (e.g., AWS EC2, Netlify, Vercel, etc.) and configure the hosting service to serve the app.
+Upload the contents of the build folder to any hosting provider (e.g., AWS EC2, Netlify, Vercel, etc.) and configure the hosting service to serve the app.

 Once deployed, the application will be accessible in production.